sixeyed/docker4.net/lessons/section-04/04-04-monitoring-runtime.md

 The Prometheus client library can be integrated with the ASP.NET Core processing pipeline.
 It records HTTP request processing times for every controller.

-It's configured in the reference datat API using the familiar ASP.NET services pattern.
+It's configured in the reference data API using the familiar ASP.NET services pattern.
 The code is all in [Startup.cs](../../src/SignUp.Api.ReferenceData/Startup.cs).

 The Compose override [reference-data-api.yml](../../app/04/04-04/reference-data-api.yml) turns metrics on, providing statistics for the ASP.NET runtime.